 Webinars on Demand

-Free to members and $19 to all others!
+Free to members!
 Looking for professional guidance on teen services trends?
 Look no further than YALSA's Webinars-on-Demand!
 In these archived webinars, experts from the field walk you through hour-long sessions that you can put into practice at your library immediately.

-YALSA members receive complimentary access to all archived webinars!
+YALSA members receive complimentary access to all archived webinars via Y.E.L.L.
+(YALSA E-Learning Library) within 24 hours after the live session!
 The fine print:

 On-demand webinars are intended for the sole use of the purchaser, whether an individual or group.
 Redistribution or rebroadcast to another individual or group other than the purchaser is prohibited.
 Thank you for your cooperation.